|"...one of the things you'll learn is that it's all real.

 important only that each adventure fits somewhere logical in the overall sequence.

-What I'm creating here is, for me, a creative exercise in itself - taking various,
+What I'm doing here is, for me, a creative exercise in itself - taking various,

 disparate tales as the pieces in a narrative jigsaw puzzle, and putting them into